This page has information for international applicants considering a career with Island Health.

 If your job duties change or the job is to be extended, you must contact a Canada Immigration Centre before the expiry date of the current authorization.
 A new Labour Market Opinion must be included with your application for a new work permit to extend your stay or change your job duties.

-As a VIHA employee, you must contact an Employment Advisor at least three months before the expiry date of your current work permit so that the Advisor can apply for a new Labour Market Opinion on your behalf.
+As an Island Health employee, you must contact an Employment Advisor at least three months before the expiry date of your current work permit so that the Advisor can apply for a new Labour Market Opinion on your behalf.